How to get permission for pigeon shooting

-- The best time to get a permission is in the winter, particularly in a year when the pigeons are going after the winter rape.
+- When is the best time to get a permission?
+Probably in the winter, when the pigeons are going after the winter rape.
 Farmers do not want their crop getting destroyed and in most cases will welcome a pigeon shooter if they approach the situation respectfully and carefully.

 - Once you have found ground that you feel would benefit from the pigeons being shot, you will have to track down the farmer.
 I try to find out the name of the farm and farmer first.
-This does not mean driving into every farmyard and annoying the local farming community — a local pub, post office or shop will usually be able to help, and do be discreet.
+Don’t drive into the farmyard and disturb the farmer – chatting in the local pub, post office or shop is better.
+Be discreet.
 Once you have the name of the farmer and farm and location, you can then make your approach.

 - If you manage to obtain a phone number don’t just call on the off chance.
-A visit is always best.
+A visit is always best so that the farmer can see what you look like.

 - During your visits, find out the farmer’s plan of attack for the year ahead.
 I cover a lot of ground and it is important to stay on top of any pigeon problem that a farmer may have.
 The only way to do this is to know what is going on, when and where.